Port Mann Bridge

 The Port Mann Bridge is a cable-stayed bridge that crosses the Fraser River in the Greater Vancouver region of British Columbia, Canada.
 It carries 10 lanes of Highway 1 (itself part of the Trans-Canada Highway) and connects Coquitlam to Surrey.
 The bridge opened to traffic in 2012 and includes space reserved for a potential light rail line.
+The bridge carried an average of 179,435 vehicles per day in 2025 and is the busiest bridge in Canada.

 The cable-stayed bridge replaced a steel arch bridge that spanned the Fraser River from 1963 to 2012.
 After its successor was opened to traffic, the old bridge was demolished by reverse construction, a process which took three years to complete.

 Original bridge

 The original Port Mann Bridge opened on June 12, 1964.
 It was named after the community of Port Mann, through which the south end of the bridge passed.
 The old bridge consisted of three spans with an orthotropic deck carrying five lanes (originally four lanes) of Trans-Canada Highway traffic, with approach spans of three steel plate girders and concrete deck.
 The total length of the arch bridge was 2093 m, including approach spans.
 The main span was 366 m, plus the two 110 m spans on either side.
 Volume on the old bridge was 127,000 trips per day.
 Approximately 8 percent of the traffic on the Port Mann bridge was truck traffic.
 The old bridge was the in Canada and third-longest in the world at the time of its inauguration.

 At the time of construction, it was the most expensive piece of highway in Canada.

 In 2001, an eastbound HOV lane was added by moving the centre divider and by cantilevering the bridge deck outwards in conjunction with a seismic upgrade.